1600-B Smith Road * Austin, Texas 78721 * PHONE: 512.854.9600 * FAX: 512.854.9611

 County Extension Agent – Family and Community Health

 Crystal has been employed since December 2001 with a focus on nutrition health and wellness, 4-H and youth and community development.
 A program focus is chronic illness and disease.
 She is a graduate of Texas A&M University and The University of Texas at Austin.

-County Extension Agent – Expanded Food and Nutrition Education Program (EFNEP)
+Extension Agent – Expanded Food and Nutrition Education Program (EFNEP)

 Horticulture, Agriculture & Natural Resources